Anku5hk/Programmers_guide_to_Python/book.md

 my_ins = MyClass(10, 20, 30, 40, 50)
 # now as the' __len__()' is implemented this will return the output
 print(len(my_ins)) # 5
-# this will return address of this object by default,
+# this will return address of this object by default
 print(my_ins)
 # uncomment '__str__()' and re-run to see change in its functionality
 ```